 Descant to the hymn tune SINE NOMINE.
 Free score with harmonized descant and optional bridge. (audio: prologue, hymnal verse, original a cappella satb verse, free harmonization, bridge, and harmonized descant.
 The hymnal harmonizations are RVW's.)
 Free score.

-The definitions of saint, and of the Feast of All Saints, is rather mottled.
+The definitions of saint, and of the Feast of All Saints, is rather muddled.
 The observance emerged in the late 4th C. as a collective feast for the martyrs (on May 13); in the 8th century, Gregory III declared the date of Nov.
 1 to commemorate the lives and relics "of the holy apostles and of all saints, martyrs and confessors, of all the just made perfect who are at rest throughout the world."
 This has a universal ring to it - all the faithful at all times and in all places, a reading largely preserved in the Reformation tradition.
-But in some liturgical traditions, the Nov.
-1 date is reserved for Mary, the martyrs, apostles, and saints canonized in the Roman tradition - with Nov.
+But in strict liturgical tradition, the Nov.
+1 date became reserved for Mary, the martyrs, apostles, and saints canonized in the Roman tradition; Nov.
 2 emerging as the Commemoration of All the Faithful Departed, or All Souls Day.
-Bishop How seems to have had the universal interpretation in mind, as evidenced by the central verse:
+Bishop How seems to have had the universal interpretation in mind, as evidenced by the first verse in which becoming a saint is based on the most elemental profession of faith, not the decision of a conclave of luminaries:

 O blest communion, fellowship divine!